 You must pick up your regalia from the bookstore prior to arriving at the ceremony.
 It will not be available for pickup at the arena.

 There is no rehearsal or formal information meeting for ceremony participants, but all participants must arrive no later than one hour prior to the start of the ceremony.
 During that time, instructions will be given to ensure everyone has a pleasant experience.
+Be aware that there is a “Clear Bag” policy in effect for the ceremony, much like athletic events.
+For more details about security, see the Security at the Ceremony page.

 All graduates must check-in upon arrival in order to receive your name card.
 Only those students dressed in academic regalia will be allowed to participate.
 Until you reach the stage, you must have your name card with you at all times.
 If you wish to have photography proofs mailed to you, be sure to include your mailing address on the back of the card.